wgryglas/OpenFOAM-fvPatches/synTurbulenceInlet/README.md

        }

-       timeScale 3e-3; // optional, if not specified will be calculated using k and epsilon: k / (eps + SMALL) }
+       timeScale 3e-3; // optional, if not specified will be calculated using k and epsilon: k / (eps + SMALL)
+       //or by interpolation table, similarly to k and omega
+       //timeScale
+       //{
+       //}
+    }
 }
 ```